ravenoak/layerforge/docs/development.md

         3. Annotate the slice with its number within the contour area.
 6. Output:
     1. Save the generated SVG files to the specified output directory, with each file representing a slice of the original 3D model.

+## Running the Tests

+The test suite depends on optional libraries such as `shapely` and `trimesh`.
+Each test module calls `pytest.importorskip` for these imports so that tests are skipped if the dependencies are unavailable.
+Install these packages to execute the entire suite.